bennybroseph/mod-rune-engraving/docs/gotchas.md

 ## A gated rune doesn't appear at the engraver — that's by design

-A rune mapped in `rune_quest_unlock` is hidden until the character unlocks it (by completing the quest).
+A rune mapped in `rune_quest_unlock` (unlocked by completing a quest) **or** `rune_item_unlock` (unlocked by using an item bound to the `item_rune_unlock` script) is hidden until the character unlocks it.
 If a rune you expect is missing, check whether it's gated and whether the character has the unlock: `.rune unlocks` lists unlocks, and `.rune unlock <id>` force-grants one for testing.
-A rune with no quest mapping is never gated.
-Remember `.rune reload` after changing `rune_quest_unlock`.
+A rune with no quest *or* item mapping is never gated.
+Remember `.rune reload` after changing either table.
+(To re-test from scratch, the engraver's debug-reset option — enabled by `RuneEngraving.DebugMenu` — relocks gated runes and hands back consumed unlock items.)

 ## Which spellbook tab a rune spell shows in is the *content* module's job